A by-law relating generally to the transaction of the business and affairs of the

 a.
 Minutes of the last general meeting;

 b.
-President’s Report, including a description of key priorities and initiatives for the upcoming
+President’s Report, including a description of key priorities and initiatives for the upcoming fiscal year;

 c.
 Treasurer’s Report, including a proposed annual budget for approval at the meeting, together with draft pro forma financial statements for the previous fiscal year;